Cyriaque Lamar

 “Well, you look healthy.”

-and you should have stayed: in your hole
+you should’ve stayed: in your hole

-friendship: love: loyalty, rasped Pakicetus. euphemisms
+friendship: love: loyalty: euphemisms

 “You tried to rip out my eyes.
 Your opinions are disqualified.”